API

 Endpoints

+An endpoint is a specific URL that the API uses to perform a specific action.
 To send a request to the server, we need to specify the endpoint in the URL.
+The server will then respond with the requested data (if everything went smoothly).

-is simply the URL of the API and /assets
+is simply the URL of

-the endpoint of our interest.
+is the endpoint of our interest.

 Since we don't want to manually use the browser anytime we want to retrieve